HotPocketHPE/mhguide/README.md

 > Example: Any Weapon vs. Akantor.
 Akantor's massive body and proclivity for charging makes standing in front of him very hazardous.
 Move against his head turn to give yourself some breathing room, especially if you are near a wall!

+### Animation Canceling

+A core principle of MH is commitment: almost nothing can be canceled out of by the hunter.
+So then what is this section?

+Even though you can't cancel animations directly, other animations can!
+Highly situational, but useful.
+Below are some examples, but there are many more applications, so be on the lookout!

+> Example: Bowgun vs. Any Monster with Roar.
+Reloading can take a bit, but the actual bullets are loaded at the very beginning of the animation.
+So if you start a reload, then a monster roars, the roar's stun animation will cancel the rest of the reload animation, but you'll still have a fresh magazine!

+> Example: Any Weapon vs. Any Monster (4th gen).
+The 4th gen games introduced the dreaded ledges; while annoying, they can sometimes come in handy.
+Most weapons with slow sheathe speeds, such as Heavy Bowgun or Charge Blade, can walk while sheathing.
+If you walk over a ledge, the ledge-hopping animation will cancel the rest of the sheathe animation, instantly completing the sheathe.

+> Example: Any Weapon vs. Gravios.
+For certain types of roars, Gravios can act while you're still stunned, creating the potential for dangerous situations when close up.
+One way to mitigate this is by purposefully being tripped.
+If Gravios's legs trip you while you are roared, the trip animation will cancel the roar's stun animation, allowing you to act sooner and get out of harm's way.

 ### AI Manipulations

 Down in the dark, deep recesses of the hunter's craft, there are techniques so obscure, so forbidden that their existence is kept only to a select, chosen few.
 If such knowledge were to be released into the world at large, who knows what havoc would be unleashed...